yousfiSaad/Technologies-Radar/README.md

 1. Clone the project

-2. Run it usin docker compose
+2. Run it using docker compose

 ```bash
 docker-compose up # it runs on port 80